jromero132/advent-of-code/readme.md

 ## 🎄 Stats

-For every year, the Advent of Code calendar has `25` challenges with `2` tasks per challenge.
-Every task gives you a star ⭐️ so the maximum amount of stars for a year is `50`.
+From 2015 to 2024, the Advent of Code calendar had `25` challenges with `2` tasks per challenge, earning you up to `50` stars ⭐️ per year.
+Starting from 2025, it will have `12` challenges per year, for a maximum of `24` stars annually.

 <!-- Table summary of years: begin -->
 | Year | Stars | Advent of Code Link |